Last Updated on

 4. A Mother’s Diet

-Sometimes a mother’s diet can cause wind in babies too.
-If you eat certain foods that make cause gases, then your baby may feel gaseous or bloated.
-If you consume dairy products, citrus fruits, and other such food items, then it may make your baby gassy.
+Sometimes, a mother’s diet can cause wind in babies, too.
+If you eat certain foods that are “gassy”, then your baby also may feel gaseous or bloated.
+If you consume dairy products, citrus fruits, or certain vegetables, they may make your baby gassy.

 7. Introduction to Solid Foods